 The clog may also affect the outcome of the driver’s BAC test, recording 0.08% or higher figures for them.
 If you’ve recently been arrested for a DUI, you may be a victim of this irregularity.
 Our attorneys can examine your case to determine the right legal strategy for your Oklahoma DUI defense case.

-2. Gastroesphageal Reflux Disease (GERD) and Breathalyzer Results
+2. Gastroesophageal Reflux Disease (GERD) and Breathalyzer Results

 Breathalyzer machines are intended to measure the alcohol content in your lungs’ lining.
 However, experts have determined your deep lung air provides the most accurate BAC measurement.
-For those that suffer from GERD, alcohol often moves from the stomach into the back of the throat, which causes a much higher BAC reading that an accurate calculation of the person’s BAC.
+For those who suffer from GERD, alcohol often moves from the stomach into the back of the throat, which causes a much higher BAC reading than an accurate calculation of the person’s BAC.

 3. Chemical Compounds and Breathalyzer Results